 All meetings to include a health and safety review;

-To be issued reports from the Head teacher;
+To receive regular reports from the Academic Lead;

-To have a First Aider present at all times when the school is in progress.
+To have a First Aider present at all times when the school operates on Saturday.

 The day to day management of health and safety;